Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

-The Caring for Waterhole Creek program is a collaboration between EPA and the West Gippsland Catchment Management Authority (WGCMA).
-This eight-month program consists of volunteers monitoring water quality on a fortnightly basis at a number of sites along Waterhole Creek, starting in February 2017.
+The Caring for Waterhole Creek project was a collaboration between EPA and the West Gippsland Catchment Management Authority (WGCMA).

 Caring for Waterhole Creek involved water quality monitoring at 10 sites within the Waterhole Creek catchment in the Latrobe Valley.
 Citizen scientists participated in the co-design of the study by contributing local knowledge that identified sampling sites and potential pollutants of interest based on historical land use.
 Co-monitoring then involved citizen scientists being trained in monitoring techniques, and sampling was undertaken fortnightly.
 The citizen scientists' sampling was complimented by additional sampling by EPA scientists.
 Afterwards, EPA and citizen scientists came together to co-interpret the data that had been collected.
 Initial monitoring included collecting data on water temperature, pH, turbidity, electrical connectivity (as a measure of salinity) and ammonia.
 Further sampling was conducted to gain a more comprehensive understanding of the environmental health of the creek including: